-At Thieman Greene & Associates, we handle a wide variety of construction law cases — from the simple to the complex.
+At Thieman-Greene & Bell, we handle a wide variety of construction law cases — from the simple to the complex.

 Save Money And Resources

-At Thieman Greene & Associates, we focus on construction dispute avoidance and resolution although we will fight for you in court if that is best for your case.
+At Thieman-Greene & Bell, we focus on construction dispute avoidance and resolution although we will fight for you in court if that is best for your case.
 We have an established reputation for providing skilled, personal and reliable legal representation for both plaintiffs and defendants.
 We understand that in construction time is money.
 We offer honest and straightforward advice and guidance so that your resources can be focused on your day-to-day business.

 How We Can Help

 Most construction problems could have been anticipated or avoided with the aid of a construction attorney at the onset.
 Once problems arise, however, it is even more imperative that you protect yourself and your business.
-At Thieman Greene & Associates, we can save your company money and valuable time by negotiating a fair contract even before any work starts.
+At Thieman-Greene & Bell, we can save your company money and valuable time by negotiating a fair contract even before any work starts.